01-edu/public/subjects/0-shell/README.md

   - mv
   - mkdir
   - exit

+> The commands need to be implemented from scratch.
+It is not allowed to have a Shell call that execute the required commands.

 - You must manage the program interruption `Ctrl + D`.
 - The project has to be written in a compiled language (like C, Rust, Go or other), **interpreted languages (like Perl and others) are not allowed**.
 - The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)